top of page

 The big upgrade in Business Standard is the ability to install the full Office suite on your devices.
 You also get Microsoft Loop, which is Microsoft's answer to real-time collaborative workspaces.
 But if you're not installing Word or Excel on local machines and you're not planning to dive deep into Loop, then the jump in monthly cost might not be justified.

-This is where a lot of companies start overbuying without realizing it.
+This is where many companies start overbuying without realizing it.
 They see “Standard” and assume it’s the one for them.
 But the web versions of the apps are quite capable for most use cases.
 Unless your team regularly edits massive spreadsheets or runs local add-ins, Business Basic might be enough.

 Business Premium: Security and Control